Stories of the Supernatural

 The Santo Cristo de Burgos was built in 1687-1688 at the Spanish shipyard of Solsogón on the island of Bagatao in the Philippines, and probably had a cargo space in excess of 1,000 tons.
 Its exact dimensions are unknown.
 It plied the Manila trade route used by Spain from 1565 to 1815.
 The Spanish ships traversed 12,000 miles from Asia to New Spain (now Mexico) laden with Chinese silks, ivory figurines, spices and lacquer furniture.

 The ship was captained by Don Bernardo Iñiguez del Bayo y de Pradilla.
-He came from a noble Basque family, was a member of the Knights of Santiago and served in 1686 as the mayor of the mining town San Luis de Potosi in Mexico.
+He came from a noble Basque family, was a member of the Knights of Santiago and served in 1686 as the mayor of the mining town, San Luis de Potosi in Mexico.
 He then headed the cavalry of Mexico City.
 By the spring of 1691 he sailed on the ship to the Philippines, but the following year it encountered a furious storm that sent it back to port in the Philippines with three broken masts.
 An investigation cleared the captain of responsibility, but most of the officers faced the end of their maritime careers.
 Some were banished and others imprisoned.
 This was punishment for the tremendous loss of revenue when the voyage could not be completed.

 The ship sailed from the Philippines in 1693, short of about 30 crew members.
 Why it wrecked is unknown.
 Was it another storm, or inadequate repairs?
 There was also scurvy among the crew.